zabkwak/resting-squirrel-dto/README.md

 # resting-squirrel-dto
 DTO helper for [resting-squirrel](https://www.npmjs.com/package/resting-squirrel).
-The fields and params can be defined with the extended DTO class with defined properties.
-The properties can define type and description of the `Field` and required flag for the `Param` using decorators.
+The fields and params can be defined with decorators on properties.
+The properties can define type and description of the `Field` and required flag for the `Param`.

 ## Installation
 ```bash